nevalang/neva/docs/component_entity.md

 - Both ports must have type `any`
 - Must have no _abstract nodes_

-Main component doesn't have to have _network_ but it is usually the case because it's the _root_ component in the program.
+Main component must have both node and network.jkl

 ## Native Components